citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateAdminScopeRequestModel.md

 HasScopedObjects returns a boolean if a field has been set.

+### SetScopedObjectsNil

+`func (o *CreateAdminScopeRequestModel) SetScopedObjectsNil(b bool)`

+ SetScopedObjectsNil sets the value for ScopedObjects to be an explicit nil

+### UnsetScopedObjects
+`func (o *CreateAdminScopeRequestModel) UnsetScopedObjects()`

+UnsetScopedObjects ensures that no value is present for ScopedObjects, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)